This work explores a broader question: identity is lived, not inherited.

 Despite technological advances, certain elements of identity remain grounded in lived experience:

-Memory shaped by real events
+- Memory shaped by real events

-Relationships formed over time
+- Relationships formed over time

-Cultural understanding is passed through generations
+- Cultural understanding passed through generations

-Personal choice and moral responsibility
+- Personal choice and moral responsibility

 These cannot be fully replicated by systems that operate without lived experience.